fwextensions/QuicKey/docs/index.md

 Once the extension is installed, you can click the <img src="img/icon-38.png" style="height: 19px; vertical-align: text-bottom;"> button on the toolbar to open the search box.
 But if you're using this extension, you'll probably prefer using the default keyboard shortcut listed above.

-Customize the shortcut key by going to the main menu and then go to *More tools > Extensions*, scroll to the very bottom of the page, and then click *Keyboard Shortcuts*.
+You can customize the shortcut key by right-clicking the *QuicKey* icon and selecting *Options*.

 ## Search for a tab quickly